-Welcome to the bookkeeping 101 page that will help increase your knowledge of bookkeeping.
+Welcome to the bookkeeping 101 page that will help increase your knowledge of bookkeeping and accounting.

 Bookkeeping 101, Increase your knowledge of bookkeeping will give you more than just the bookkeeping basics.
 It will help teach you about many bookkeeping and accounting topics from setting up a chart of accounts to preparing your profit & loss statement.